UltraOS/UltraProtocol/README.md

 Defines various kernel binary related options.

 - `binary` - (string) - shorthand alias for `binary/path`
-- `binary/path` - (string) - specifies path to the kernel in a loader-defined format, if applicable.
+- `binary/path` - (string) - specifies the path to the kernel in a loader-defined format, if applicable.
 - `binary/allocate-anywhere` (bool, optional, default=false) - allows the kernel physical memory mappings to be allocated anywhere in memory.
 Only valid for 64 bit higher-half kernels.